 As a mixed media artist, I love combining mediums.
 The more mediums the better in my book!
-Today, in this resin and polymer clay ring tutorial, I’m also adding a rubber stamp and metallic paint to create a fun and unique ring.
+In this resin and polymer clay ring tutorial, I’m also adding a rubber stamp and metallic paint to create a fun and unique ring.

 - Pearl Powder Colorant